-Students enrolled in DigiPen's Bachelor of Science in Computer Science in Real-Time Interactive Simulation degree program who are interested in pursuing a graduate degree at DigiPen or taking graduate-level coursework during their undergraduate studies may participate in the "Accelerated Schedule" option, which permits students who meet the minimum requirements to take selected graduate-level courses during their undergraduate study and apply up to 15 credits towards both BS and MS degree requirements.
-Students who pursue the accelerated schedule can successfully complete their BS in Computer Science in Real-Time Interactive Simulation degree and Master of Science in Computer Science in five years sequentially.
+Students enrolled in DigiPen's the Bachelor of Science in Computer Science in Real-Time Interactive Simulation, Bachelor of Science in Computer Science and Bachelor of Science in Computer Science in Maching Learning degree programs who are interested in pursuing a graduate degree at DigiPen or taking graduate-level coursework during their undergraduate studies may participate in the "Accelerated Schedule" option, which permits students who meet the minimum requirements to take selected graduate-level courses during their undergraduate study and apply up to 15 credits towards both BS and MS degree requirements.
+Students who pursue the accelerated schedule can successfully complete their BS in Computer Science in Real-Time Interactive Simulation degree, Bachelor of Science in Computer Science and Bachelor of Science in Computer Science in Maching Learning and Master of Science in Computer Science in five years sequentially.
 Please refer to the Accelerated Schedule section for more details.